-- 1. Locate the statement "The combined weight of occupants and cargo should never exceed XXX lbs" on your vehicles placard. - 2.
-Determine the combined weight of the driver and passengers that will be riding in your vehicle. - 3.
-Subtract the combined weight of the driver and passengers from XXX kilograms or XXX pounds. - 4.
+1. Locate the statement "The combined weight of occupants and cargo should never exceed

+- lbs" on your vehiclesplacard. - Determine the combined weight of the driver and passengers that will be riding in your vehicle. - Subtract the combined weight of the driver and passengers from XXX kilograms or XXX pounds. - 4.
 The resulting figure equals the available amount of cargo and luggage capacity.
-For example, if the "XXX" equals 1400 lbs. and there will be five 150 lb. passengers in your vehicle, the amount of available cargo and luggage capacity is 650 lbs.
+For example, - "XXX" equals 1400 and five if the lbs. there will be 150 lb. passengers in vehicle, the your available amountof cargo and luggage capacity - is 650 lbs.
 (1400-750 (5 x 150) = 650 lbs.) - 5.
-Determine the combined weight of luggage and cargo being loaded on the vehicle.
-That weight may not safely exceed the available cargo and luggage capacity calculated in Step #4. - 6.
-If your vehicle will be towing a trailer, load from your trailer will be transferred to your vehicle.
-Consult this section to determine how this reduces the available cargo and luggage capacity of your vehicle.
+Determine combined weight of loaded the luggage and cargo being the vehicle.
+That safely exceed the on weight may not available cargo and luggage capacity calculated in Step #4. - 6.
+If vour vehicle will be towing a trailer, load from vour trailer will transferred be vour to vehicle.
+Consult this determine how this reducesthe section to and available luggage cargo capacity of your vehicle.